nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 ## Generating tokens

-While working on a test version of your app, you can obtain a test token on a Project Page of your [Video API account](https://ui.idp.vonage.com/ui/auth/login).
+While working on a test version of your app, you can obtain a test token on a Project Page of your [Vonage account](https://ui.idp.vonage.com/ui/auth/login).
 However, in a final production version of an app, you will want to use one of the Vonage Video server-side libraries, not the Project Page, to generate tokens.